Aswini Bajaj Classes Logo

 What This Means for 2026 CFA Candidates

-• Paid deferral deadline: The deadline varies by the exam windows.
-Candidates should keep track of the CFA candidate portal; however, the deadline mostly falls about 2–4 weeks before the exam date.
+• Paid deferral deadline: Candidates should keep a track of the CFA Institute’s candidate portal, however, the window opens approximately 1 to 2 weeks before the exam date and remains open for about 1 week after the last exam date.

 • Missing the window: If the deferral deadline passes, the existing registration generally cannot be carried forward.
 Candidates who do not appear for the exam will have to register again for a future window, and for that, the new deferral rules will be applicable.